SavAct/SavWeb-PageList/README.md

 ```

 # Licence
 The whole project is open source and free to use, see MIT licence.
-Feel free to suggest some improvements.
+Feel free to suggest improvements.